The Ultimate Guide to Pro Bono Work Experience

 The Free Representation Unit (FRU) provides legal representation in social security and employment tribunals.
-You, a law student, could take a case to tribunal (and potentially to appeal), representing someone who is not eligible for legal aid and cannot afford a lawyer.
+As a law student, you could take a case to tribunal (and potentially to appeal), representing someone who is not eligible for legal aid and cannot afford a lawyer.

-FRU it is one of the few organisations to where you can display your oral advocacy in front of a proper tribunal hearing.
-For that alone, it is a remarkable organisation, and well worth the serious time commitment it expects from its volunteers (both in terms of training days and case preparation).
+FRU is one of the few organisations to where you can display your oral advocacy in front of a proper tribunal hearing, so it’s well worth the serious time commitment it expects from its volunteers (both in terms of training days and case preparation).

 The Howard League campaigns for reform to reduce prison numbers and crime statistics.
-It’s projects encompass a whole range of related activities, from transforming prisons themselves, to protecting the legal rights of young people in custody, to improving policing focused on children.
+Its projects encompass a whole range of related activities, from transforming prisons, to protecting the legal rights of young people in custody, to improving policing focused on children.
 The Howard League strongly believes that prison in its current form simply does not work, and that a doubling in the number of people behind bars since 1990 is indicative of a system struggling to survive.

-Volunteering is often focused on their frontline legal work – as of October 2017 there are vacancies for Adviceline Volunteers and Admin Support Volunteers, both in the legal team.
-Such opportunities typically involve donating 1-3 days a week and could involve conducting case research, drafting responses to members of the public and prisoners, and supporting legal caseworkers or senior solicitors.
+Volunteering is often focused on their frontline legal work.
+Opportunities typically involve giving one to three days a week and could involve conducting case research, drafting responses to members of the public and prisoners, and supporting legal caseworkers or senior solicitors.

 HRW is a non-profit human rights organisation with bases around the globe.
 It focuses primarily on accurate fact-finding, impartial reporting, and targeted advocacy in order to campaign for human rights worldwide.
 HRW is possibly the most pre-eminent and respected human rights lobbying organisation in the world and meets regularly with groups such as the United Nations, African Union, European Union, financial institutions, corporations, and national governments.